pietheinstrengholt/synapse-lab/module05/module05.md

     ![Configure linked service](../module05/screen10.png)

 14. Trigger your pipeline.
 From this point you connected all data lake layers.
-First the raw data is pulled into the bronze layer.
-Next it is moved into silver in which you use a standardized file format: Delta.
+First, raw data is pulled into the bronze layer.
+Second, it is moved into silver in which you use a standardized file format: Delta.
 Also the data is versioned, so you can time-travel and fall back.
-Lastly you selected all 'Current' data, combined and selected, and moved the result into a gold layer.
+Finally, you selected only 'current' data from Silver, integrated and selected it, and moved your results into the gold layer.

     ![Configure linked service](../module05/screen11.png)